Doug Elford resigns from his Surrey party to run with McCallum - Cloverdale Reporter

 Popat said other members of SCA were also approached by McCallum but said they “refused to jump ship because we understand that some of the issues we were raising such (as) gang violence and homelessness were ignored by Doug McCallum when he was mayor.”

 “We are not giving up,” Popat added.
-“We are looking at other options to continue our campaign and we confident we can raise the funds in the coming few weeks to run and effective campaign for City Council and School Board.”
+“We are looking at other options to continue our campaign and we are confident we can raise the funds in the coming few weeks to run an effective campaign for City Council and School Board.”

 The Now-Leader has contacted Elford for further comment.